 To address the escalating issue of plastic waste, many businesses are embracing the concept of a circular economy.
 In a circular model, the lifecycle of materials is extended, waste is minimised, and resources are conserved through the reuse, repair, refurbishing, and recycling of products.

-Sujet a lire : How Can UK Rural Tourism Operators Utilize Sustainable Practices to Attract Eco-Conscious Travellers?
+A lire également : How Can UK Rural Tourism Operators Utilize Sustainable Practices to Attract Eco-Conscious Travellers?

 The shift to a circular economy implies a strategic change in business models, where companies design their products and packaging to be reused or recycled.
 For instance, the cosmetics company Lush uses recycled plastic for its packaging and encourages customers to return empty pots in exchange for free products.
 This model not only reduces plastic waste but also creates a loyal customer base who appreciate the company’s sustainable practices.